kataras/iris/_examples/routing/README.md

     // IsStopped checks and returns true if the current position of the Context is 255,
     // means that the StopExecution() was called.
     IsStopped() bool
+    // OnConnectionClose registers the "cb" function which will fire (on its own goroutine, no need to be registered goroutine by the end-dev)
+    // when the underlying connection has gone away.
+    //
+    // This mechanism can be used to cancel long operations on the server
+    // if the client has disconnected before the response is ready.
+    //
+    // It depends on the `http#CloseNotify`.
+    // CloseNotify may wait to notify until Request.Body has been
+    // fully read.
+    //
+    // After the main Handler has returned, there is no guarantee
+    // that the channel receives a value.
+    //
+    // Finally, it reports whether the protocol supports pipelines (HTTP/1.1 with pipelines disabled is not supported).
+    // The "cb" will not fire for sure if the output value is false.
+    //
+    // Note that you can register only one callback for the entire request handler chain/per route.
+    //
+    // Look the `ResponseWriter#CloseNotifier` for more.
+    OnConnectionClose(fnGoroutine func()) bool
+    // OnClose registers the callback function "cb" to the underline connection closing event using the `Context#OnConnectionClose`
+    // and also in the end of the request handler using the `ResponseWriter#SetBeforeFlush`.
+    // Note that you can register only one callback for the entire request handler chain/per route.
+    //
+    // Look the `Context#OnConnectionClose` and `ResponseWriter#SetBeforeFlush` for more.
+    OnClose(cb func())

     //  +------------------------------------------------------------+
     //  | Current "user/request" storage                             |